 - At a French McDonald’s, you can order a beer and a Croque McDo.
 Prices on most items are twice as expensive as the US, most likely because most of the agricultural products used at French McDonald’s are produced locally.

 - Cuisine TV, which is the French Food Network, is way boring.
 The recipes are interesting but if you are not passionate about cooking you won’t want to watch.

 - A traditional French Christmas menu consists of raw oysters, escargots, fois gras, smoked salmon, scallops and Champagne.

 - Goûter or quatre-heure is an afternoon snack for French children and is made up of crepes, croissants, brioche, cookies or hot chocolate.

 - It is common for people in most parts of France to take a two-hour lunch break (although less in main cities).
 Therefore, most shops close around 12pm and reopen at 2pm or sometimes 3pm or later.

 - The cuisine from each different region in France differs greatly.
 The Provence region uses olive oils, tomatoes and herbs in many dishes.
 In Normandy, the food is influenced by butter, crème fraiche and apples.
 The Alps region is known for its cheese dishes, including fondue and raclette, while the Alsace region has a strong German influence which includes beer and sauerkraut.

-- Grand Cru (great growth) is a regional wine classification that designates the best or most promising vineyards, with the term having varying meanings in different parts of France.
-In Burgundy or Alsace it refers to the best vineyards, while in Bordeaux its meaning varies by the specific region and is not always the highest classification.
+- Grand Cru (great growth) is a regional wine classification that designates the most promising vineyards.
+The term has varying meaning in different parts of France.
+In Burgundy or Alsace, it refers to the best vineyards, while in Bordeaux its meaning varies by the specific region and is not always the highest classification.

 - The AOC, Appellation d’Origine Contrôlée, is a system of labelling products – wine, cheese, chickens, olive oils, potatoes and even lentils.
 It serves as a guarantee of the origin of a product and its quality.